Basilica of Saint Anthony of Padua: Architecture

+Established in 1396 the Veneranda Arca di S. Antonio is the organisation tasked with the conservation and maintenance of the structure belonging to the Basilica di St. Anthony of Padua and its connected buildings.

-Art works and treasures
+Artworks and treasures

+The high altar is by Donatello.

 The interior of the church contains numerous funerary monuments, some of noteworthy artistic value.
-The Chapel of the Blessed Sacrament (Cappella del Santissimo Sacramento, also known as Cappella Gattamelata), in the right aisle, houses the tomb of the famous condottiero Gattamelata and of his son Giannantonio.
+The Chapel of the Blessed Sacrament (Cappella del Santissimo Sacramento, also known as Cappella Gattamelata), in the right aisle, houses the tomb of the condottiero Gattamelata and of his son Giannantonio.
 The bronze tabernacle is made by Girolamo Campagna.
 This chapel, with its broad bands of polychrome and carved Gothic details, has had many stages of decoration, the final stage being the creation of an mosaic in the tall rear niche representing the Holy Spirit with rays of golden light descending against a background of intensely blue sky.
 This work was created by Lodovico Pogliaghi between 1927 and 1936.